RaviTeja444/restaurants-finder/README.md

 ### HOME PAGE –
 •	This is the common home page for admin and user where he can find all restaurant list button, Filter Restaurant Option and Contact Us.
 ### FILTER RESTAURANT –
-• This page allows user to search restaurants based on food style, name of the restaurant, location and budget.
+• This page allows user to search restaurants based on food style, City, State, Zip.
 •	RESTAURANT LIST – This page lists either all the restaurants or restaurants based on filter.
 ### Favorite RESTAURANT LIST –
 •	This page lists either all the favorite restaurants of a particular user which he added before.